alistairjohnstone/alistairjohnstone.github.io/_posts/2018-05-10-how-to-add-structured-data-with-google-tag-manager.md

 ---
 published: true
+title: How to add Structured Data with Google Tag Manager
 ---
 Adding structured data to your site has many benefits and using Google Tag Manager to do this ensures your structured data is flexible and scalable.